Justice-Through-Code/spring_2022/challenges/04_print_comments_variables/extra_temperature_challenge.md

+# Extra Practice, not required!!
-# Primitive Data Types Challenge 1: Converting temperatures
+# Converting temperatures

 <img src="https://storage.googleapis.com/ltkcms.appspot.com/fs/yd/images/cover/thermometer-in-snow.base?v=1591222156" width="650">

 ## Setup
-In your personal folder inside your pod git repo, make a script called `temperature.py` and run it using `python temperature.py` to verify you get the expected output.
+In your personal folder inside your pod git repo, make a script called `temperature.py` and run it using `python3 temperature.py` to verify you get the expected output.

 ### The formula for converting between fahrenheit and celsius is to first subtract 32, then multiply by 5/9.
 Can you do the following in python?